About the Diversity in Agricultural Leadership Program

 The DiALP mentoring opportunity is designed for aspiring female leaders with a passion for agriculture.
 This program will match mentors (male and female) with successful applicants (mentees).

-Mentees and mentors will be required to commit to meaningful, regular communication via telephone, email or video communication such as Skype.
-One face-to-face meeting during the duration of the mentorship is required.
+Mentees and mentors will be required to commit to meaningful, regular communication via telephone, email or video communication such as Zoom.
+One face-to-face meeting during the duration of the mentorship is required and supported by the DiALP.

 Who should apply?